vforch/vforch.github.io/index.markdown

 1. **Building and Understanding the Minimal Self**
    Valentin Forch, Fred H. Hamker (2021). *Frontiers in Psychology*

+2. **Behavioural vs. Representational Systematicity in End-to-End Models: An Opinionated Survey**
+   Ivan Vegner, Sydelle de Souza, Valentin Forch, Martha Lewis, Leonidas A.A.
+Doumas (2025). *The 63rd Annual Meeting of the Association for Computational Linguistics*

 ## Teaching

 - **Neurokognition I**  (TA)